Who We Are

 Dr. Amy C. Williamson is the Ramona Ware Emmons Paul Professor in Early Childhood in the Department of Human Development and Family Science at Oklahoma State University.
 Her research broadly focuses on 1) infant/toddler social-emotional development and mental health and 2) early care and education.
 Specifically, she is interested in teacher-child and parent-child interactions and relationships and the subsequent socioemotional outcomes for very young children.
 She is also interested in the development and well-being of ECE professionals.
 Currently, she is designing and piloting interventions in ECE programs related to teacher self-regulation and building relationships with infants and toddlers as well as collecting data as part of a longitudinal study of mother-infant relationships in Oklahoma.
 Dr. Williamson is the Director of the Institute for Building Early Relationships (IBEaR).

-Governing Board members represent the disciplines of developmental and family science, early childhood education, child psychiatry, social work, psychology, and marriage and family therapy.
+Advisory Board members represent the disciplines of developmental and family science, early childhood education, child psychiatry, social work, psychology, and marriage and family therapy.

 Dr. Tessa Chesher is an assistant professor and Oxley Chair in Child and Adolescent Psychiatry in the Department of Psychiatry at the OU School of Community Medicine.
 Board-certified in child and adolescent psychiatry, she received her general psychiatry training at OU and child and adolescent training at Tulane University School of Medicine where she also completed a Harris Fellowship in Infant and Early Childhood Psychiatry.
 Dr. Chesher's professional interests include infant and early childhood mental health and pediatric consultation-liaison psychiatry.